Autodesk Fusion Features | Autodesk Fusion | Autodesk

 2D and 2.5D machining

-Set up jobs and create 2D and 2.5D toolpaths to drive CNC routers, mills, water jet cutters, laser cutters and more.
+Quickly set up jobs and create 2D and 2.5D toolpaths to drive CNC routers, mills, water jet cutters, laser cutters, and more.
 Integrated CAD simplifies design revisions, reduces programming times and helps avoid mistakes.

 3-axis machining